Card Notes & Sources

 MAKE THE WORLD’S SKINNIEST TRIANGLE

 Kids as young as 3 can identify shapes and kids as young as 4 can badly draw them.
-(Quinn, 65) This is low floor.
+(Quinn, 65) This is a low floor.

 Triangles also represent curvature.
 If a triangle has more than 180 degrees, the surface it’s on has positive curvature.
 Less than 180 and the surface has negative curvature.
 We are now sort of exploring the Riemann curvature tensor.
 I will call this high ceiling.